CRau080/d2l-en/chapter_appendix-mathematics-for-deep-learning/eigendecomposition.md

 Now, from above discussions, we concluded that we do not want a random vector to be stretched or squished at all, we would like random vectors to stay about the same size throughout the entire process.
-To do so, we now rescale our matrix by this principle eigenvalue so that the largest eigenvalue is instead now just one.
+To do so, we now rescale our matrix by this principal eigenvalue so that the largest eigenvalue is instead now just one.
 Let's see what happens in this case.